robchiral/GasBank-offline/README.md

 # GasBank

-**Free, open-source anesthesiology question bank built for medical students and interns who want a focused, modern study companion.**
+**Free, open-source anesthesiology question bank built for medical students and interns.**

 - 100% free forever — app and questions are open source.
 - Curated to cover the ABA BASIC content outline with anesthesia-first framing.